An Argument for Christian Universalism: Why I Don't Believe in an Eternal Hell

 William Barclay, in his book "William Barclay: A Spiritual Autobiography", says that "aionios" denotes something that pertains to God, and the word for "punishment" (that is, the Greek word "kolasis"), which originally meant to prune trees, never denotes anything but remedial discipline.
 Thus, according to Barclay, the Greek terms which we have generally translated as "eternal punishment" are better thought of as meaning "that remedial/corrective punishment which God, and God alone, is fit to give".

 So I’ve shown how Christian scriptures, Universalism’s seemingly orthodox status for hundreds of years in the early church, and the Christian conception of God all support the doctrine of Universalism; as well as how scriptures which seem to contradict it may seem to do so because of misinterpretation.
-For these reasons, and many more, I believe that a Christian perspective invites a belief in universal salvation far more than it invites a belief in the salvation of only some.
-Due to the potential psychological and social impact of the widely proclaimed doctrine of eternal torment, I urge not only those of you who call themselves Christians, but even those of you who aren’t religious to closely examine these issues, lest we allow a dangerous error to continue thriving.
+For these reasons, and for many other reasons I haven't discussed in this article, I believe that a Christian perspective invites a belief in universal salvation far more than it invites a belief in the salvation of only some.
+Due to the potential psychological and social impact of the widely proclaimed doctrine of eternal torment, I urge not only those of you who call yourselves Christians, but even those of you who aren’t religious, to closely examine these issues, lest we allow a dangerous error to continue thriving.

 Poll: Which choice best expresses what you believe about hell?